 Early childhood education and care providers

-Just like schools, government-registered providers of long day care, pre-school/kindergarten, outside school hours care (including vacation care), limited hours and occasional care services have certain responsibilities when caring for a child with asthma.
+Just like schools, government-registered providers of long day care, pre-school/kindergarten, outside school hours care (including vacation care), limited hours and occasional care services have when caring for a child with asthma.
 These services must be given a copy of your child’s asthma action plan before your child starts at the service.

 Staff and educators at the service refer to the asthma action plan for daily management and in the event of an asthma flare up or attack.
 Parents and carers should ensure that their child’s early childhood education and care provider has the latest asthma action plan, which they will keep with your child’s enrolment record.